Scrum Pillars - Transparency, Inspection and Adaptation

 Now You Know Why Scrum Works!

-Again, the Scrum methodology is an easy framework to understand as it is generally made up of a few roles, artifacts, events and rules.
+Again, the Scrum methodology is an easy framework to understand as it is generally made up of a few roles, artifacts, events, and rules, and it would not have the same impact without these Scrum pillars.
 However, it can be difficult to master as it requires daily, continuous practice.
-To fully adopt this project management framework in your organisation, one of the first steps is to understand what lies on its foundation – the empirical process.
+To fully adopt this project management framework in your organization, one of the first steps is to understand what lies on its foundation – the empirical process.

-Empirical process, to summarise, is gaining knowledge by means of direct and indirect observation or experience.
-In Scrum, empirical process has three underlying Agile principles: transparency, inspection, and adaptation.
+The empirical process, to summarise, is gaining knowledge using direct and indirect observation or experience.
+In Scrum, the empirical process has three underlying Agile principles: transparency, inspection, and adaptation.

-By keeping these three Scrum Pillars in mind in all your daily dealings, undertakings, meetings, and collaborations, you will certainly be able to master Scrum like many other well estalished teams did… in no time!
-You will also realise that Scrum is the fastest way for working because it has a favourable pattern, a structured programming, planning and meeting styles, and more importantly, an effective mechanism for tracking project progress.
+By keeping these three Scrum Pillars in mind in all your daily dealings, undertakings, meetings, and collaborations, you will certainly be able to master Scrum like many other well-established teams did… in no time!
+You will also realize that Scrum is the fastest way to work because it has a favorable pattern, structured programming, planning, and meeting styles, and more importantly, an effective mechanism for tracking project progress.

 Did you like this article?